vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 1.1 Purpose

-This document details the architecture, design decisions and implementations for the flashcard application, GreenTea.
+This document details the architecture, design decisions and implementations for the flashcard application, Green Tea.

 ### 1.2 Audience

-The intended audience of this document are the developers and testers of GreenTea.
+The intended audience of this document are the developers and testers of Green Tea.

 ---